dpgardne/mindmath/README.md

 **MindSolve is a two-player game that challenges each player's mental math abilities.
 Each player has 30 seconds to solve as many math equations as they can varying from addition, subtraction, multipication, and division.
 Questions are uniquely generated using a random combination of numbers and operators.**
 ==========================================================================
-####MVP req
+##MVP req
--Timer to end player's turn after 30 seconds
+- Timer to end player's turn after 30 seconds
--Multiple rounds -make game object that holds p1 score, p2 score, round, depending on selection scores remain and round increase or refresh scores and round
+- Multiple rounds -make game object that holds p1 score, p2 score, round, depending on selection scores remain and round increase or refresh    scores and round
--Logic to compare scores and determine winner
+- Logic to compare scores and determine winner
--Wide variety of questions all randomly generated -Accurately display score
+- Wide variety of questions all randomly generated
+- Accurately display score
--Dom manipulation through jQuery
+- Dom manipulation through jQuery
-  -Begin button
+  - Begin button
-  -Display randomly sorted question on the dom
+  - Display randomly sorted question on the dom
-  -input field and submit answer
+  - input field and submit answer
-  -event listeners,
+  - event listeners,
-  -text to screen
+  - text to screen
-  -html elements create
+  - html elements create
--Hosted on github pages with readme.md
+- Hosted on github pages with readme.md

-####Stretch goals
+##Stretch goals
--Add bonus time for certain questions
+- Add bonus time for certain questions
--select level difficulty
+- select level difficulty
--Have extra dom manipulation
+- Have extra dom manipulation
--display players name
+- display players name
--smooth user experience
+- smooth user experience
--reset

-####Workflow
+- reset

+#Workflow

 ####Data structures
 **Array to hold operators which will be selected at random to divide each side of the equation.**